iPaulPro/scaffold-lens/README.md

 **NOTE:** You will add a `0x` prefix to the encoded calldata copied from HashEx before calling the function.

+You can also use `ethers` or the `@lens-protocol/client` to encode the abi parameters.

 ## Testing

 Run the smart contract unit tests from the root directory.